International Adoption Birth Certificate: What Documents Your Child Needs and How to Get a US Birth Certificate

 If the adoption was completed under the laws of the sending country and both parents traveled to finalize (or a sole adopting parent completed the process), your child likely entered on an IH-3 visa (Hague country) or IR-3 visa (non-Hague country).
 These children:

-• Automatically acquire US citizenship the moment they clear US customs under the Child Citizenship Act of 2000
+- May acquire US citizenship upon admission when the Child Citizenship Act of 2000 criteria are met

 What they do not automatically receive is a US birth certificate.
 The Certificate of Citizenship establishes their citizenship but it is not a birth certificate, and schools, insurance companies, and many agencies will ask for both.